 Empowering yourself… What does that even look like?

-It looks like getting soulful answers to those disempowering, shitty, depressing questions we ask ourselves.
+It looks like getting soulful answers to those disempowering, depressing (ie shitty) questions we ask ourselves.

 You know the ones… “Why me?!”, “What did I do to deserve this?”, “Why do I always fuck things up?”.